 Legal Internship Positions

 Riverkeeper’s Watershed Team is seeking legal interns to work directly with the Watershed Program in our office at the Pace Law School Environmental Litigation Clinic in White Plains, New York.
 Our legal interns are involved in every aspect of our program and gain hands-on experience enforcing environmental laws, investigating pollution complaints, reviewing proposed development projects, and drafting legal documents.
-Legal interns will participate in weekly staff meetings and case review sessions and may also attend meetings and public hearings with government agencies, elected officials, and local community groups.
-We are seeking legal interns for summer 2013; specific beginning and end dates negotiable.
+Legal interns may participate in weekly staff meetings and case review sessions and may also attend meetings and public hearings with government agencies, elected officials, and local community groups.
+We are seeking part-time legal interns for spring 2014.
+Specific hours and beginning and end dates are flexible and can be arranged to accommodate an intern’s academic schedule.

 How To Apply